AAS Australasian Arachnological Society

 University of Western Australia

-My current research interests, in collaboration with Mark Harvey, focus on the taxonomy and systematics of the terrestrial short-range endemic and troglobitic fauna of Western Australia, which includes in particular millipedes, pseudoscorpions, schizomids, molluscs and other groups with species distributions of less than 10,000sqkm.
-Short-range endemics are of particular conservation interest due to their high vulnerability to habitat disturbance.
+I am a Research Fellow at the Harry Butler Institute, Murdoch University (Perth, Australia) studying biosecurity and quarantine issues in relation to terrestrial invertebrates.
+Other research focuses on documenting the biodiversity of the Australian terrestrial invertebrate fauna, in particular wolf spiders (Lycosidae), orb-weaving spiders (Araneidae) and mouse spiders (Actinopodidae).
+In addition, my research portfolio includes the taxonomy and systematics of the terrestrial and troglodytic short-range endemic fauna of Western Australia, which includes in particular mygalomorph spiders, schizomids, pseudoscorpions, millipedes, molluscs and other groups with species distributions of less than 10,000 sqkm.
+Short- (or narrow) range endemics are of particular conservation interest due to their high vulnerability following habitat disturbance.

 Particular Research Projects

-• The systematics of Australian orb-web spiders of the subfamily Araneinae (in collaboration with Nicolaj Scharff, University of Copenhagen)
+• The systematics of Australian orb-web spiders (Araneidae)

-• The systematics of Australian Selenopidae (in collaboration with M. Harvery, Western Australian Museum, and Sarah Crews, University of Berkeley, California)
+• The systematics of mouse spiders (Actinopodidae) (in collaboration with D. Harms, University of Hamburg)

 Study Opportunities

-Potential students and postdocs are welcome to contact me to discuss projects within my research interests, however funding is limited.
-I support the application for scholarships in any possible way (e.g. through the Australian Biological Resource Study).
+Potential students and postdocs are welcome to contact me to discuss projects within my research interests; however, funding is limited.
+I support the application for scholarships in any possible way (e.g. through the Australian Biological Resources Study).

 Academic Education